MWatty/hike_ireland/README.md

 #### Main Container Landing Page

-* There was a slight deviation on the landing page initially it was planned to have 3 cards per row, but 2 cards were deemed to be more aesthetically pleasing as it allowed more space for the imagery to take centre stage.
+* There was a slight deviation on the landing page, initially it was planned to have 3 cards per row, but 2 cards were deemed to be more aesthetically pleasing, as it allowed more space for the imagery to take centre stage.
 * A background image was also applied throughout the website playing on the theme and also streamlining the movement between pages.

 #### Footer

-* The footer was amended to be be more simplistic and more angular rather than having all items in a central position.
+* The footer was amended to be more simplistic and more angular rather than having all items in a central position.

 #### Individual Hike Page

-* This was not included as it was deemed unnecessary and burdensome for the user, instead it was decided to use the card reveal to provide the information about the hikes that is required.
+* This was not included as it was deemed unnecessary and burdensome for the user, instead it was decided to use the card reveal to provide the information about the hikes.
 It also allows for some user interactivity by clicking on the cards.

 #### Profile Page